emanuelefaja/guide2life/health/metabolic-syndrome.md

 >
 > **Mohammad G. Saklayen** [^saklayen]

-Metabolic syndrome is a cluster of conditions that include abdominal obesity, high blood pressure, high blood sugar, high triglycerides, and low HDL cholesterol, which together increase the risk of heart disease, stroke, and type 2 diabetes.
+Metabolic syndrome is a cluster of conditions that include abdominal obesity, high blood pressure, high blood sugar, high triglycerides , and low [HDL cholesterol](./nutrition/fats#understanding-cholesterol), which together increase the risk of heart disease, stroke, and type 2 diabetes.

 Understanding metabolic syndrome is crucial because it is a significant risk factor for several serious and potentially life-threatening health conditions.
 By recognizing the cluster of conditions that make up metabolic syndrome, you can take actions to reduce your risk of developing heart disease, stroke, and type 2 diabetes.